kojix2/chatgpt-cli/README.md

 The system messages used by ChatGPT CLI can be customized through the `config.json` file.
 The file is located in `~/.config/chatgpt-cli/` by default.
 Type `%config` to launch editor.
 Placeholders such as `%{}` and `%%{}` can be set with regular expressions

-Configuration files are often changed to make more items configurable.
-Please see config.json in the repository for the latest information.
+Please refer to the latest `config.json` file in the repository for the most recent information.

 ## Uninstallation